 9. Solar Lease, Purchase or PPA

 It is important for you to understand the different types of solar agreements available in your area and what will work best to fit your needs.
-Bottom line is saving money, there are many innovative ways to save by switching to solar power.
-In some areas the best choice is a solar lease where other areas an outright purchase financed by a PPA would make more sense.
+The bottom line is saving money, there are many innovative ways to save by switching to solar power.
+In some areas, the best choice is a solar lease whereas other areas an outright purchase financed by a PPA would make more sense.
 Investigate what program in your locality will provide you with the best return on investment.

 10. Choose Your Solar Contractor Wisely